G. de P. — We seem to be increasing in numbers all the time. Are there any questions this evening?

 G. de P. — It does, it does indeed!

-Student — May I ask something in connection with what has just been asked?
-Then something of the person who has gone can reach one who is living?
+Student — Then something of the person who has gone can reach one who is living?

 G. de P. — Yes.

-Student — May I ask you: one day I was sitting in the woods by a brook reading The Ocean of Theosophy, and as I rose to go back to the hotel — I was all alone — like a flash of lightning, I said: "Why, Kate, are you here?"
-Well, now, could she — it was my sister Kate — have been there, Professor?
+Student — One day I was sitting in the woods by a brook reading The Ocean of Theosophy, and as I rose to go back to the hotel — I was all alone — like a flash of lightning, I said: "Why, Kate, are you here?"
+Well, now, could she — it was my sister Kate — have been there?
 It was just like that — why I never felt such a joy in my life!
 And it lasted with me, stayed with me for perhaps five or ten minutes.
 Well now, what was that?
-And I felt the same way once again: I think it was just at the time when the Leader [KT] died, I waked up and felt that same feeling about my brother.
+And I felt the same way once again: I think it was just at the time when the Leader [KT] died, I woke up and felt that same feeling about my brother.
 Can you tell me what it all was?

 Student — But it reached my personality.
 It had to go through my personality to reach me.